clandestine-avocado/Dell-R710/README.md

 ![plot](https://github.com/clandestine-avocado/Dell-R710/blob/main/pics/3.0_iDRAC%20Default_IP_Set.png)

    -  At this point, it is my understanding that I should be able to go to 192.168.0.120 and use the default login (root/calvin) to access the iDRAC web interface.
-      - But the IP is not reachable in a browser (could be the old Java issue I've read about?)
+      - The IP is not reachable in a browser; could be the old Java issue I've read about?
+      - The IP cannot be pinged from the CLI.
+      - Ethernet is plugged in port 1; blinking away green and happy
+      - I can otherwise access the main Promox host after a full boot up - no issue with network connection there
-      - The IP cannot be pinged from the CLI either.
-Sucker is *not* on the network for some reason.
+      - But the iDRAC6 is *not* on the network for some reason.

 ## 2nd Attempt: Set Static IP/Gateway myself
    - I noticed the default gateway is set to 192.168.0.1; Could this be a problem?
 Because my gateway is [192.168.1.1](192.168.1.1)